 Our area has already experienced a taste of severe weather and lightning this year.
 Whether we see more storms or get a break until next year, we can always count on tropical weather in South Carolina.
 While many homeowners worry about the severe wind and water damage associated with storms and hurricanes, lightning-caused home electrical surges and the subsequent damage they inflict to connected electronics are often overlooked.

+Even if the exterior of a home escapes a storm unscathed, the residents could still face thousands of dollars in damage if their electronics are “fried” by a surge.
 Lightning does not have to strike a home directly to cause major problems for plugged-in electrical devices.
 A strike to or near a power line in the area can send a power surge into a home’s electrical system, which can result in serious device damage.
 But alert and prepared individuals can take steps to protect their devices before any damage occurs.

 Other options for professionally installed whole-home protection include lightning rods, main conductors, ground rods and bonds, all of which can work together to intercept lightning strikes, capture their energy and direct the flow of electricity to the ground.

 - Review Homeowner’s or Renter’s Insurance Policies: Even when individuals take steps to protect their homes and the devices inside them, it is wise to have insurance on their side should disaster strike.
 But not all policies cover everything inside the home, so consumers should review their insurance policies carefully to ensure their coverage is strong.

 The best way to be prepared for storms and lightning is to know when to expect them.
 Fortunately, there are some great storm and lightning warning apps available that can send out warnings about impending bad weather, thus allowing people to prepare their devices for the threat of lightning.
 Users would be well advised to download at least one lightning app to their phone and make sure the alerts and notifications are set up to warn them ahead of severe weather.